neekfenwick/soundexsearch/README.md

 - YOUR_ADMIN/soundex_search_uninstall.php

 If you see a security message such as "Sorry, your security clearance does not allow you to access this resource." then you are trying to run the uninstaller as a non-superuser Zen Cart user.

+# Zen Cart Backups & Maintenance

+Two things added to your Zen Cart MySQL database by this addon that do not normally exist are Stored Procedures and Triggers.
+These are special database objects that live inside the database and are created during the initialisation of the addon (see above).

+If you are using a regular backup system that connects to your database and creates a backup from its contents you may need to check its configuration so that the things this addon creates are included in the backup.
+In the case of having to restore from your backup, e.g. during a migration to another host or catastrophic data loss, you want the entire database to be restored.

+## Including Stored Procedures In A Backup

+The default action taken by `mysqldump` does not include stored procedures, so you need to make sure this option is turned on.
+This can be achieved by using the `-R` option to `mysqldump`, see https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html#option_mysqldump_routines.

+Without this option, your backup may not contain the stored procedures called from the triggers included in this addon, and so a raw restore of the database would lead to SQL errors trying to use search on your site.
+This can be worked around by deleting the `soundex_search` database table and visiting any admin page on your site, which would cause the initialisation process to run again and re-create any missing stored procedures.
+It would be simpler to have them included in the backup in the first place.

+## Restoring a backup to a database using a different name

+When taking a backup using `mysqldump` triggers are included with the username and hostname of the database they were in.
+This becomes problematic if you are restoring to a database using a different username, for example if you are migrating your database to a new host which uses a different username.  *Note* This is the database username found in `includes/configure.php`, not necessarily the same as an account name you have on the host machine, or an admin username you use to log into Zen Cart.

+For example, your dump may include a line like this:

+    /*!50003 CREATE*/ /*!50017 DEFINER=`my_username`@`localhost`*/ /*!50003 TRIGGER soundex_prod_name_update

+This line contains `my_username`, the username on the originating database, and `localhost`, the hostname used on that database.
+When importing, you may encounter an error message such as this:

+    ERROR 1227 (42000) at line 96: Access denied; you need (at least one of) the SUPER, SET USER privilege(s) for this operation

+This can be caused by trying to run the above line where the `DEFINER` username isn't recognised.
+This can be fixed by editing the dump file to either edit or remove the `DEFINER` line, for example by changing it to:

+    /*!50003 CREATE*/ /*!50017 DEFINER=`new_host_username`@`localhost`*/ /*!50003 TRIGGER soundex_prod_name_update

+or by removing it entirely:

+    /*!50003 CREATE*/ /*!50017 */ /*!50003 TRIGGER soundex_prod_name_update